Cray-HPE/docs-csm/troubleshooting/known_issues/ims_image_customization_job_status_stuck_at_waiting_on_user.md

 An IMS image customization job on a remote node can get stuck in the `waiting_on_user` state indefinitely.
 This can occur during `image customization` if any of the following things happen:

-- The remote node reboots or crashes
+- The remote node reboots or crashes.
 - The IMS job container on the remote build node is killed or stopped.

 ## Error identification